Skip to main content

 With a background in financial journalism across national titles, Ruby loves helping people take control of their money and specialises in pensions, tax, banking and benefits.

-Owners of properties worth more than £2m could soon face a new charge on top of council tax, with 165,000 households expected to be affected when the policy launches in April 2028.
+Owners of properties worth more than £2m could soon face a new charge on top of council tax, and 165,000 households are expected to be affected when the policy launches in April 2028.

 Here Which? looks at what’s been confirmed so far about the mansion tax, including whether you can challenge the charge and if there are any ways to avoid it.